savvaserm/Digital-Questionnaire-Dapp/README.md

-Digital Questionnaire DApp made as part of my thesis.
+Digital Questionnaire DApp developed as part of my thesis.

 Technologies used: